nodalida2021/nodalida2021.github.io/registration.md

 ## Registration form

-**The registration is now closed.** You can still register on-site using cash or credit card, however the availability of conference dinner tickets is restricted and the remaining quota will be allocated on a first-come first-serve basis.
+**The registration is now closed.** You can still register on-site using cash or credit card, however the availability of conference dinner tickets is restricted and the remaining quota will be allocated on a first-come first-served basis.

 <!-- <a href="https://www.lyyti.in/NoDaLiDa_2019_registration">Online registration form</a> -->